DataDog/documentation/content/en/data_security/logs.md

 If you have any questions about how the Log Management Service satisfies the applicable requirements under PCI DSS, contact your account manager.

 **Note:**
-Logs can be viewed through various pages in the Datadog platform.
-All manifestations of logs in the Datadog platform, including pages such as Traces are part of the log management product.
+Logs can be viewed in various Datadog products.
+All logs viewed in the Datadog UI, including logs viewed in APM trace pages, are part of the Log Management product.

 These legacy endpoints are still supported: